 When identifying a customer’s pain points, you’re identifying the trigger that’s caused them to seek out your solution.
 Knowing that trigger, that thing that’s causing customers business pain and frustration, helps salespeople articulate the value of their solutions.

-Michael Harris, author of Insight Selling and CEO of sales training company Insight Demand, said that diagnosing the pain points is stage one of articulating your solution’s value.
+Michael Harris, author of Insight Selling and CEO of sales training company Insight Demand, said that diagnosing the prospect’s pain points is stage one of articulating your solution’s value.
 “If you do a good job of helping the customer see the pain points and they realize that they’re drowning, they’ll be ready to be rescued by your solution,” he said.

 Can you show me where it hurts?

-Jack Kosakowski, global head of B2B sales strategy for Creation Agency, sees many salespeople have only superficial notions about what a customer needs.
+Jack Kosakowski, global head of B2B sales strategy for Creation Agency, sees many salespeople have only superficial notions about what a potential customer needs.